Cessation and review of protection status

 According to the Asylum Act, the determining authority shall examine the compliance with the conditions for refugee status and subsidiary protection at a minimum three-year interval.[9]
 The NDGAP shall also examine compliance with the conditions for refugee status or subsidiary protection if the extradition of the person concerned is requested.[10]

 Review of the international protection status is governed by the general rules of the asylum procedure (set out in Chapter VII of the Asylum Act), and Sections 57-68 of the Asylum Act.[11]
-The procedure shall be conducted within 60 days.[12]
+This means in practice that as a result of the review procedure, the status is ether granted or terminated/revoked.
+The procedure starts ex officio and shall be conducted within 60 days.[12]

-The resolution on the withdrawal of recognition of refugee status or subsidiary protection may be subject to judicial review.[17]
+The resolution on the termination/revocation or withdrawal of recognition of refugee status or subsidiary protection may be subject to judicial review.[17]
 The petition for judicial review shall be submitted to the asylum authority within 8 days following the date of delivery of the decision, which then forwards it to the court without delay.[18]
 The petition for judicial review shall be decided by the court, within 60 days following the receipt of the petition, in contentious proceedings.
 The judicial review shall provide for a full and ex nunc examination of both facts and points of law.[19]
+The personal hearing of the applicant is obligatory in the procedure challenging status withdrawal, but not in the procedure challenging the result of status review procedure.
+In this latter case, it is only an option and is obligatory only if the applicant is in asylum detention.[20]
 The court may not overturn the decision of the NDGAP, but only abolish the decision it finds unlawful and, if necessary, order the refugee authority to reopen the case.
 If the court annuls the decision without ordering the asylum authority to conduct a new procedure, the review procedure is closed and the status of the beneficiary of international protection is maintained.
-Due to legislative changes, between 1 July 2020 and 14 May 2021, a review before the Curia could be requested against the court’s decision (as an extra-judicial remedy).[20]
+Due to legislative changes, between 1 July 2020 and 14 May 2021, a review before the Curia could be requested against the court’s decision (as an extra-judicial remedy).[21]

 [1] Sections 11 and 18 Asylum Act.